DennisvHulten/M.auretenra_monostand_diversity/README.md

 ![](Images/image27.png)

-Check to see if we get the same assignment of individuals from the denovo and dart vcfs.
+Comparison to denovo and Dart VCFs.

 ```bash
 # use pop assignment script to assign populations based on structure output
 python3 ~/scripts/MADR_compare_strucout.py MADR_reference_d1_strict_no_clones_1739223814/*.out.csv
 ```

-Compared assignments with lineages based on the NJ tree using iTOL, for both the reference and denovo assemblies: found no inconsistencies in samples belonging to the minor or major lineage.
+Compared assignments with lineages based on the NJ tree using iTOL, for both the reference and de novo assemblies: found no inconsistencies in samples belonging to the minor or major lineage.

 ```bash
 %awk -F ': ' '{gsub(/\(.*\)/, "", $2); gsub(/ /, "", $2); print $2}' \